The becoming, The being & The meanwhile

-Please note: The exhibition program at Arti et Amicitiae is due to take place April 9 – May 9 2021, but may be postponed following COVID-19 restrictions.
-Online seminar ‘Art and Research on Layered Landscapes in Transition’ is due to take place on April 21, 2021.
+Please note: The exhibition program at Arti et Amicitiae was due to take place April 9 – May 9 2021, but is postponed following COVID-19 restrictions.
+Online seminar ‘Art and Research on Layered Landscapes in Transition’ was due to take place on April 21, 2021, but is also postponed.

 Mirroring the Parco Regionale dell’Appia Antica in Rome and the Amstelpark in Amsterdam